fedepaol/fedepaol.github.io/source/_posts/2018-10-27-fast-messaging-with-nats-and-go.markdown

 ```
 gnatsd -p 4222
 ```
 and you are done.

+#### Autodiscovery
-The nats server provides also a gossip based authodiscovery mechanism.
+The nats server provides also a gossip based autodiscovery mechanism.
 By using it, you can seamlessly add and remove new nodes to the cluster to scale up / down.
 A new server addition is propagated to all its peers and to all the clients.

 The auto discovery is enabled by setting one or more servers as *seed server* and by pointing them from the peers:

 ```